The Digital Supply Chain Twin: An Imperative for Supply Chain Resiliency & Relevancy

 Some executives fear that implementing new technology solutions means throwing out everything in which they’ve already invested.
 In contrast, the opposite is true.

 A digital twin makes your existing systems better.
 It can extend the shelf life of your current software investments by extracting key data from your current ERP systems and then testing out what-if scenarios in a virtual environment.
-That means you’ll keep your current framework (minimizing disruption) but gain the ability to experiment with the guidance of AI-powered analytics.
+That means you’ll keep your current framework (minimizing disruption) but gain the ability to experiment with the guidance of AI-powered supply chain analytics.

 Once you determine your organization’s best decisions, you can push the resulting master data settings back into your transaction systems to achieve a known outcome.

 3. The Supply Chain Digital Twin’s Self-Service Deployment Is Possible